Modelling non-linear control systems using the discrete Urysohn operator: Introduction

 In contrast to identification of the Urysohn systems, literature on the identification of the Hammerstein systems is vast and most well-known methods include \cite{Bai1998,Bai2004,Liu2007}.
 However, a detailed discussion of the Hammerstein systems' identification is out of the scope of this paper.

 In \cite{Poluektov1990}, it has been suggested to use a discrete Urysohn kernel and to identify it as a grid.
 Although the idea behind the discrete Urysohn operator is relatively simple, surprisingly, it has not been used in literature since then (to the best knowledge of the authors).
-This paper picks up the idea of using the discrete Urysohn operator for modelling non-linear control systems and aims at demonstrating that it is an extremely effecient tool.
-The discrete model employed in this paper is similar to \cite{Poluektov1990}, but the suggested identification method is drastically different.
+This paper picks up the idea of using the discrete Urysohn operator for modelling non-linear control systems and aims at demonstrating that it is an extremely efficient engineering tool --- it describes highly non-linear objects (e.g. with non-monotonous steady-state characteristics) and can be easily identified.
+This paper builds on \cite{Poluektov1990} by generalising the discrete Urysohn model, which originally has been proposed for a quantised single input only, and by suggesting a more versatile identification technique based on the Kaczmarz iterative method \cite{Kaczmarz1937}.
+Furthermore, in this paper, the identification problem for the discrete Urysohn operator is considered in detail and the theorem on non-uniqueness of the Urysohn operator (and the structure of the operator with respect to free parameters) is proved.

 In \cite{Poluektov1990}, the discrete Urysohn model has been used for modelling the dynamic behaviour of diesel engines and an excellent match with the experimental data has been achieved.
 However, the identification has been relatively complex, computationally expensive and required the gradual change of the elements of the operator.
-In this paper, the proposed method identifies the Urysohn kernel based on observable input-output data only, where the input sequence can be arbitrary, although still covering the desired input range.
+In this paper, the proposed method identifies the Urysohn kernel based on the observable input-output data only, where the input sequence can be arbitrary, although still covering the desired input range.
 The proposed method has low computational complexity and can be implemented in a few lines of code.
-Furthermore, in \cite{Poluektov1990}, the original discrete Urysohn operator has been formulated for one-dimensional quantised input only.
-In this paper, the discrete operator is generalised to multidimensional non-quantised input.

-The objects of the Urysohn type have certain counter-intuitive properties, which have not been reported in literature before and which are presented in this paper.
-Also, the connection of the Urysohn model with other modes, such as the Volterra series model and the NARMAX model, is discussed in this paper to indicate the place of the Urysohn model in the hierarchy of control systems' models.